pbagos/fastMETA/README.md

 # fastMETA
-fastMETA: an ultra fast and efficient software tool for multivariate meta-analysis of GWAS
+fastMETA: An ultra fast and efficient software tool for multivariate meta-analysis of GWAS

 # Installation guide
 fastMETA is written in Python (ver.
 3.8.2)